 You'll Shoot Your Eye Out

-The quest to search for the Granny's grandson Charlie, is like a quest in the original Fable.
-Both have the same name, Charlie and the grandmothers have the same voice and say, "Charlie, charlie is that you?" when you first see them.
+The quest to search for the Granny's grandson Charlie is highly reminiscent of a quest in the original Fable.
+Both have the same name, Charlie and the grandmothers have the same voice and say, "Charlie, charlie is that you?" when first met.

 Book of the Dead

 Sam and Dene and his book, the Normanomicon, is reference to a character of the same name who founded the Necronomicon from H.P.
-Lovecraft's Cthulu Mythos, and stupidly unleashed its evil undeadness.
+Lovecraft's Cthulu Mythos, and unleashed its evil undeadness.
 This is all part of the quest when ridding Bowerstone cemetery of the undead army.
-After you obtain the book and return it to Sam, he then recites a phrase closely similar to the phrase spoken in The Day the Earth Stood Still.
+After the player obtains the book and return it to Sam, he then recites a phrase closely similar to the phrase spoken in The Day the Earth Stood Still.

 Your Health is Low...
 (Numerous References to Fable)